7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-Okay so you know that moment when you trip over the dog food bag again on your way to the coffee maker?
-Yeah.
-That’s what this build fixes.
+If you have ever tripped over the dog food bag again on your way to the coffee maker, you know what I mean.

-This feeding station is solid walnut wood with a mid-century modern cabinet base, two stainless steel inset bowls, and brass knob hardware.
-The cabinet doors swing open to hide your dog food, treats, or leash clutter — completely out of sight.
+This food station is made of solid walnut wood with a mid-century modern cabinet base and two stainless steel inset bowls.
+The cabinet doors swing open to hide your dog’s food, treats, or leashes – out of sight, completely out of sight!

 Instructions

-Cut your walnut boards to form a rectangular box — two side panels, a top, bottom, and a center divider.
-Glue and screw the box together using pocket holes for clean joints.
-The center divider creates two separate cabinet compartments, which means your kibble bag stays on one side and leash gear on the other.
+Cut the walnut boards to make the side panels, top, bottom and center divider for a rectangular box.
+Glue and screw the box together with pocket holes.
+The center divider creates 2 separate compartments in the cabinet so your kibble bag stays in one side and your leash gear in the other.

-Cut two circular holes into the top panel using your hole saw, sized just slightly smaller than your bowl rim so they sit flush.
-Attach your cabinet doors using small hinges, then add the brass knobs centered on each door panel.
-Real talk: the brass against walnut grain is honestly what makes this feel like actual furniture, not a pet accessory.
+cut two holes into the top panel slightly smaller than the top of your bowl so that they are flush with the top. attach the cabinet doors with small hinges and add brass knobs centered on the door panel. (this is where the brass shows and makes it not just a pet accessory).

 Prep Time: 30 minutes | Active Project Time: 4-5 hours | Difficulty Level: Intermediate